Quantum Virtual Engine

 Instantiate a virtual Engine

 The easiest way to create a cirq_google.SimulatedLocalEngine is to make one from one or more processor templates.
-Example processor device specifications can be found in the devices/specifications folder of cirq_google in the Cirq Github repository.
+Example processor device specifications can be found in the devices/specifications folder of cirq_google in the Cirq GitHub repository.
 These device specifications closely match previous versions of Google quantum hardware, and can serve as templates for processors in a SimulatedLocalEngine.
 When Google hardware becomes publicly available again in the future, it will have device specifications like these that differ in details, but not in format.

 You can create a cirq_google.SimulatedLocalEngine that includes these example device specifications using cirq_google.engine.create_noiseless_virtual_engine_from_latest_templates().
 For example: